nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ![C.H.I.P.
 Pro footprint](images/clearance.jpg)

+If using Eagle software to design your PCB with, we've taken away the need to design one.
+Find our ready-made Eagle footprint [here](https://github.com/NextThingCo/CHIP_Pro-Hardware/tree/master/Footprint/EAGLE).

 Do you want to share a footprint that you have created with us?
 We would like to include it here for others to use.
 Send your footprint to docs@nextthing.co.

 ## PCB Software and Services